AristeidisVrazitoulis/ForumPolarization/README.md

 **Inter-polarization**: examines the formation of polarized groups discussing a specific topic across two communities (subreddits)

--We collect data using the python module PRAW
+- We collect data using the python module PRAW

--We make a comnment tree for each post we collected
+- We make a comnment tree for each post we collected

--Out of the trees we make the user conversation graphs
+- Out of the trees we make the user conversation graphs

--On the graphs we perform algorithms to measure polarity statistically
+- On the graphs we perform algorithms to measure polarity statistically

 For unsigned polarity we use the Random-Walk Algorithm